 The HIV infection has three stages:

-- In clinical latency, the virus is living in a person and causes few or no symptoms.
+In clinical latency, the virus is living in a person and causes few or no symptoms.

-- reverse transcriptase inhibitors
+- reverse transcriptase inhibitors (RTIs)

 - protease inhibitors

-- fusion inhibitors
+- entry or fusion inhibitors

 - integrase inhibitors